 The Symposium is hosted annually by the FSU Art History graduate students and faculty and managed by Symposium Coordinator Prof. Kyle Killian with the assistance of the graduate Art History Association officers, who also serve as session chairs.

-Recap: 36th Annual Art History Graduate Symposium.
+Photos and recap of the 36th Annual Art History Graduate Symposium, March 2018.